The 10 Greatest NFL Quarterbacks of All Time

 8. Steve Young

-His capacity to deftly facilitate the intricacies of the West Coast offense helped him win the 1992 MVP award while Montana recovered from injury.
-These offensive fireworks led to a QB controversy pitting Young against Montana.
-Then, San Francisco traded Joe Montana to Kansas City, putting Young in command.
+Young’s capacity to deftly facilitate the intricacies of the 49ers’ West Coast offense helped him win the 1992 MVP award while starter Joe Montana was recovering from injury.
+These offensive fireworks led to a QB controversy pitting Young against Montana — until San Francisco traded Montana to Kansas City, putting Young in full command.
 Despite his staggering statistical output featuring 68% completion rates and 100+ passer ratings, commentators blasted No.8 for his inability to beat the Dallas Cowboys and win Super Bowls.

 7. Peyton Manning